parameterz/echo-protocols/protocols/aortic-regurgitation.md

 ## PW Doppler

 - Doppler of the descending thoracic aorta and abdominal aorta
-- Use a lower color scale to look fro diastolic flow reversal
+- Use a lower color scale to look for low velocity diastolic flow reversal
 - PW Doppler should emphasize looking for holodiastolic flow reversal
 - decrease filters to make sure low velocity info is not discarded